projectdasw/rssstumpang.com/wp-content/plugins/header-footer-elementor/readme.txt

 * **Breadcrumbs**: Improve site navigation and SEO with breadcrumb trails.
 * **Post Info**: Display important post-related information such as publish date, author, and categories.
 * **Scroll to Top**: Allow users to quickly return to the top of the page for a better user experience.
+* **Info Card**: Add headings, icons, and descriptions with CTA - all in one widget.

 ---